The 2019-2020 Cal Poly Catalog

 Selected Advanced Topics (470s) are generic courses that offer special topics on an "as needed basis.”
 The specific topic appears in the Schedule of Classes and on the students' transcripts.

 Topic courses are shown in the catalog with generic titles and are repeatable with different topics.
 Specific topic titles appear in the Schedule of Classes and on students’ transcripts.
-Example: ENGL 439 Significant British Writers, repeatable to 12 units with different topics (e.g., Jane Austen, Victorian Poets, Hardy).
+Example: ENGL 439 Topics in British Literature, repeatable to 12 units with different topics (e.g., Jane Austen, Victorian Poets, Hardy).

 Other statements in the course descriptions include, “major credit limit” (total number of units allowed toward the major) and “total credit limit” (total number of units students can take a course for credit).